-Each holder of income units is entitled, on the half yearly and annual income allocation dates, to the net income attributable to his holding.
+Each holder of income and Euro income units is entitled, on the half yearly and annual income allocation dates, to the net income attributable to his holding.

-Net income on accumulation units is not distributed but is accumulated, being automatically reinvested after the annual accounting reference date and half yearly accounting dates to increase the value of each unit.
+Net income on accumulation and Euro accumulation units is not distributed but is accumulated, being automatically reinvested after the annual accounting reference date and half yearly accounting dates to increase the value of each unit.